A day of free events to celebrate the universal language of music!

 Typically this means that the music is brought out onto the streets, though venues are also encouraged to get in on the act!

-We are asking everyone to think about how they can participate in a UK contribution to Music Day — whether that be performing, organising an event, convincing a venue to take their music outside or lending your time, equipment and support.
+We want everyone to think about how they can participate in a UK contribution to Music Day — whether that be performing, organising an event, convincing a venue to take their music outside or lending your time, equipment and support.

 To get involved sign up below as a venue/host/organiser to list your event and mark it on the map.
 Alternatively you can register as an artist/band/performer and try to find yourself a gig.
 If you need some ideas for Music Day events then head on over to our Inspiration Page.